 How much does an HRV ventilation system cost?

 Each home is different – in size, environment, inhabitants etc. Which is why we come to you to take moisture and temperature readings, which we then use to determine the best solution for your home.
 Our HRV ventilation specialist will take you through a full presentation of how everything works, provide a price and if you'd like to go ahead, the installation is planned for whenever suits you.

 I've just moved into a home with an HRV ventilation system, what do I do?

-Lucky you!
-HRV home ventilation systems are designed to make your invironment healthier.
-Outside air is drawn through the roof space, filtered and distributed through your home free from pollutants, creating a fresh invironment.
-Our system helps to alleviate hidden damp, condensation, dust, toxins or harmful pollens.
+HRV home ventilation systems are designed to make your invironment more comfortable.
+Air that sits in your roof space, is filtered and distributed through your home, helping to remove pollen and dust.
+Our system helps to alleviate hidden damp and condensation.
 There are only a few times you may need to adjust your HRV ventilation system – it’s a smart, fully automatic system.

 Take a look here for a quick overview of how the system works and how to use it to best advantage at your new place.
 For more in depth advice on changing settings, take a look at the manual, or talk to our Customer Service team if you have any questions – 0800 HRV 123 or online now.

 Where can I get more information on my HRV products?

 Our Customer Service team are more than happy to help – give them a call on 0800 HRV 123 or talk to them online.
 Otherwise, take a look around this site to find out more useful information on your HRV product.